 I Treated Comments Like a Broadcast Channel.Then I Started Replying.

 For months, I posted to our social accounts and watched the comments roll in.
-I'd see questions, follow-ups, people tagging friends.
+I'd see questions, follow-ups, people tagging friends, and I'd move on to the next post.

 The algorithm doesn't reward replies the way it rewards new content, so I figured my time was better spent creating.

-I was running a business that needed relationships.
+I wasn't running a broadcast, I was running a business that needed relationships.
 I started setting aside 15 minutes daily just for replies.

 The engagement numbers barely moved at first.
 But the quality of interactions shifted.

-People started coming back.
-They'd reference earlier conversations.
+People came back.
+They referenced earlier conversations.

-They'd ask more specific questions.
+They asked more specific questions.
 That's the difference between an audience and a community, and it changes how your social presence actually works for your business.